Industrial Disease Claims

 - Chronic Obstructive Pulmonary Disease (COPD)

-The second reason why asbestos related illnesses are increasing is because these conditions can have a long incubation period (known as the latency period), commonly in the region of 20 to 40 years.
+The second reason is because these conditions can have a long incubation period (known as the latency period), meaning the symptoms often don’t appear for up to 20 years.

 The use of asbestos was not limited to heavy industry and factories.
 Such was its popularity that it is still likely to be found in almost all pre-1980 buildings (including schools and hospitals), in structures such as ships and oil rigs, and even in domestic houses.

-Anyone who is exposed to asbestos dust and fibres may develop an asbestos-related illness.
+Anyone who is exposed to asbestos dust and fibres could possibly develop an asbestos-related illness.

-There are many other respiratory and chest conditions caused by inhaling hazardous fumes, vapours, dust and other airborne particles, and these include:
+There are many other respiratory and chest conditions caused by occupational exposure to hazardous or toxic substances or fumes, dust and other airborne particles, and these include:

 - Occupational Asthma